becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

 }
 ```

-This says "I want the maximum of Red (maximum is 255), no green (0), and no blue...
+This says "I want the maximum of Red (maximum is 255), no green (0), and no blue (0)...
 Leading to a full bright red color.

 This is exactly the same as